renmiamu/CS219_Advanced_Programming_Project/README.md

 - `:+number`: jump the cursor to the specific line at the beginning
 - `:background`: change background color (light and black)
 - `:cd/file_name`: change directory to another file
+- `s/old/new`: replace the first old word in the current line to new words
 - `s/old/new/g`: replace all the old words in the file to new words